How to Dress

 One of the most important parts of your portrait session is your clothing.
 We invite you to carefully consider what you will wear and how you want to be perceived over the years.
 Beautiful, timeless clothing will enhance your artwork and allow the focus to be on your face and expression, rather than clothing trends.
+You want your pictures to be elegant and beautiful and these tips will help you achieve that look.

 For the most styled look, we recommend a suit or dark jacket, dress shirt, tie and trousers.
 If you have gained or lost weight, consider getting the jacket altered so it fits well.
 Tight fitting clothing is a guaranteed way to look uncomfortable.
 A one-week-old haircut is perfect.
 Think timeless.